I Am Curious (Yellow): In popular culture

 Various television series have episodes with similar titles, such as Get Smart's series finale "I Am Curiously Yellow"; Moonlighting ("I Am Curious, Maddie"); The Simpsons ("I Am Furious (Yellow)"); That Girl ("I Am Curious Lemon"); Ed, Edd n Eddy ("I Am Curious Ed"); and The Partridge Family ("I Am Curious...Partridge").

+Additionally, an issue of Superman's Girl Friend, Lois Lane, named "I Am Curious (Black)", focuses on Lois Lane, who becomes a black woman for a day to experience racism.

-In the Mad Men seventh season episode "The Strategy", Don Draper references having just seen this movie in a theatre.
+In Mad Men seventh season, episode 6, "The Strategy,” Don Draper references having just seen this movie in a theatre with his wife, Megan Draper.

 Episode 285 of This American Life featured a story called "I Am Curious, Jello," which followed up on the censorship trial between Los Angeles prosecutor Michael Guarino and Dead Kennedys singer Jello Biafra two decades after the case was thrown out of court.

 American car manufacturer Plymouth introduced a special order color for 1971.
 "Curious Yellow" is a vibrant greenish yellow, one of their "High-Impact" colors.

 The eleventh studio album by the English post-punk band The Fall makes reference to the film in its title, I Am Kurious Oranj.

+It made a question in Trivial Pursuit: "What Swedish sex film caused a stir in 1967?"
+Answer: I am Curious (Yellow).